310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 i am not sure what it could be, but i will never eeever forget it.

-that warmth and salty feeling.
+that warmth, and that salty feeling.

 mother tasted like the [ocean].
 {% endbubble %}